info340-au25bc/project-ehajeon/README.md

-# Updated Content (12/8)
+# Updated Content (12/11)
 ## Complete Web App
-More or less should cover most requirements on the assignment instructions, but Firebase was giving me a really hard time; will have to implement it after tonight's due date in a separate supplementary release once I figure it out.
+Firebase finally implemented!
+Shoutout to Code Radiance on Youtube.
+It's the feature that was developed the least, so it's super basic and a bit premature (doesn't check if there's an email already registered specifically, just says 'Failed to register'), but it's there now.

-Future mini updates to include dataset fixes, so not much to do with the code (which I'd only foresee fixing up in terms of organization).
-These will be documented here on git, but are otherwise mainly used to streamline the experience on the Firebase deployment.
+This launch also comes with several additions and revisions to the data json files (but not all of them).
+These will continue to be documented on git under their own tag (post-project).

 # React + Vite